sihoonathan/Odin_Project/README.md

 ![Screenshot](assets/img/screenshot.png)

 #
-This is a reproduction of google homepage view
+This is a reproduction of google homepage view with my own html/css implementations.